arjungulzzz/ErrorAnalysis/README.md

 The `requestId`, `dateRange` (or `interval`), and `pagination` properties are always sent.
 All others are optional or have defaults.

 #### 1. Basic Request (First Page, Default Sort)
-This is the simplest request, fetching the first page of logs for the last 7 days.
+This is the simplest request, fetching the first page of logs for the last 7 days. `groupBy` is an empty array for a flat list of logs.

 ```json
 {